 Whether or not you knew about the inheritance, you might be faced with some unexpected challenges once the property is in your name.
 Owning a house can be expensive.
 The bills, the taxes, the maintenance, and the unexpected repairs can come as a shock.
 As any investor will tell you, the longer you own it, the more it is costing you.
 Before you make a decision about whether to sell or keep the inherited property, ask yourself a few questions.
 Take the time to learn about the market and the property in question, to better help with your decision.
-Below, we will offer some tips to help you determine if you should keep or sell your inherited property in San Antonio.
+Below, we will offer some tips to help you determine if you should keep or sell your inherited property in South Texas area.
 Will will also offer some insight into the best ways to sell.
 Being an investor / Realtor® give us the full market insight as to the value of your property.
 Knowing that gives you better information to make a decisions as to what works the best for you.

 Ask Yourself These Questions